 History of the Ocicat

-The Ocicat was recognized for registration by the Cat Fanciers' Association in 1966.
-The breed also received championship status in August 1986 from the International Cat Association.
-And the Ocicat is acknowledged by the American Cat Fancier's Association and Cat Fanciers' Federation.
+The ocicat was recognized for registration by the Cat Fanciers' Association in 1966.
+The breed also received championship status in August of 1986 from the International Cat Association.
+Today, the ocicat is acknowledged by the American Cat Fancier's Association and Cat Fanciers' Federation.

 Common Health Problems